Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

-(While heal all is a common wild plant, you can also grow it if you have a few Heal All Seed Packets.
-It’ll form a thick carpet of ground cover in no time, and it’s exceptionally beautiful…so much better than plain lawn grass!)
+(While self-heal is one of the most common wild plants on the continent, you can also grow it from Heal All Seed Packets as a ground cover.
+It forms a thick carpet in no time and it’s a lot more interesting than plain lawn grass.)

 Self Heal has many common names, including Common Self Heal, Woundwort, Heal-All, Heart-of-the-Earth, Carpenter’s Herb, Brownwort, and Blue Curls.